BrioniCo/m_project1/README.md

 ## **To fork the repository on GitHub**

 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
-These are the steps that should be followed to fork the repository (Note that this approach was not utilised by the developer for this project due to an initial lack of understanding/reluctance about embarking on the process);
+These are the steps that should be followed to fork the repository:

 1. Log in to **GitHub** and locate the [repository](https://github.com/BrioniCo/m_project1).
 2. On the right hand side of the page inline with the repository name is a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.

+ (Note that this approach was not utilised by the developer for this project due to an initial lack of understanding/reluctance about embarking on the process);

 ## **To create a local clone of this project**
 This is how you clone a project from GitHub: